Shinmera/documentation-utils/README.md

         "stuff"))

 You can also extend this system for your own documentation translators.
 If you need more complex behaviour than the default of `(documentation specifier type)`, see `define-documentation-translator`.
 If you are defining a new documentation type, you should also add a `documentation-test` to ensure that `check` can verify that you actually did set a documentation.

+## Custom Documentation Syntax
+In case you would like to use a richer markup than plaintext within your documentation, you can use the `formatter` facility.
+Formatters take the last expression in a documentation definition expression and translate it to a docstring.
+This means that, with the right formatter, you can use a format other than plain docstrings, or even hook this into another documentation processing system in order to emit richer text while staying compatible to the standard `cl:documentation` facility.

+In order to switch the formatter, you can use the `define-docs` options like so:

+    (docs:define-docs
+      :formatter my-formatter
+      (function my-function
+        (:arguments (a "Something about this"
+                     b "Something about that")
+         :return-value "Nothing useful"
+         :summary "This function does something, though I don't know what.")))

+Aside from the `:formatter` option, you can pass an arbitrary number of other options as well, which will be used as initargs for the formatter instance.
+Note that this is all done at macroexpansion-time, and the initarg values are thus used as literals.

+The formatter presented above is just an example and is not provided by documentation-utils.
+Since I can't anticipate people's overall preferences in documentation style, it is up to you to write something more complicated to extend documentation-utils capabilities.
+Doing so should just be a matter of subclassing `formatter` and adding a method to `format-documentation`, though.
+As an example, the above could be done as follows:

+    (defclass my-formatter (formatter) ())

+    (defmethod format-documentation ((formatter my-formatter) type var docs) (format NIL "~a~@[

+    Arguments:~{
+      ~a: ~a~}~]~@[

+    Return value:
+      ~a~]"
+              (getf docs :summary)
+              (getf docs :arguments)
+              (getf docs :return-value)))

+I'm sure you can imagine your own way of doing things.